Theory of Casimir Forces: A Unified Approach Using Finite-Temperature Field Theory: Functional integral with boundary conditions

-Thus (\ref{1.42}) is a special case of (\ref{1.1}) in Appendix \ref{Partition Function}.
+where $\text{Det}(\cdot)$ is the functional determinant of operator~\cite{zinn2010path,budkov2024statistical}.
 A very important clarification is that here $\square$ acts on a function $\theta(x)$ satisfying quite specific fixed boundary conditions, which in turn determines the spectral properties of this operator.
 In fact, it is easy to check that $\theta(x)$ satisfies the same boundary conditions as the fields $A_{s}(x)$, $s = 0,1,2,$ represented in the form (\ref{1.33}), so $\theta(x)$ can be decomposed by the same basis

 The functions $f(x,\textbf{k}_{||},n,l)$ are eigenfunctions of the operator $(-\square)$